eugenetriguba/config-file/README.md

 >>> 5

 # This holds true when we retrieve entire sections as well.
 However, we can
-# also recursively parse the entire section is desired.
+# also recursively parse the entire section if desired.
 print(config.get("section"))
 >>> {'first_key': '5', 'second_key': 'blah', 'third_key': 'true'}
 print(config.get("section", parse_types=True))